 In order to accomplish this mission, the State Archives:

-- oversees microfilming of newspapers and other records to assist in their preservation and dissemination
+- - Oversees digitization of newspapers and other records to assist in their preservation and dissemination

-- places emphasis on the need to collection, preserve, and make available digital records.
+- - Places emphasis on the need to collect, preserve, and make available digital records

 State Archives Collection Development Policy

 The South Dakota State Legislature's principal mandate to our State Historical Society is "to provide education of the public in the fields of history."
 (SDCL 1-18-3) In order to fulfill that mission, South Dakota Codified Law (SDCL 1-18B-2) requires that the Society "collect, preserve, exhibit and publish material for the study of history, especially the history of this and adjacent states . . . acquire documents and manuscripts . . . obtain narratives and records of pioneers; conduct a library of historical reference . . . diffuse information relating to the history of the region and in general encourage and develop within the state the study of history."